 This game was America's first popular parlor game.
 It shouldn't be confused with the cellular automaton "game" created by John Horton Conway.
 For stories about your everyday world suddenly taking on these rules, see Life Is A Game.

 Special editions of the board games have been created for various franchises, such as Star Wars (2010), Pirates of the Caribbean (2004), Pokémon (Japan only), SpongeBob SquarePants (2005) and Family Guy (2008).
 Video game versions have been created for the Game Boy Advance and the Nintendo Wii, and bundles with the game Hasbro Family Game Night, which is available for PlayStation 3 and Xbox 360.
 There's also an iPhone app.
 A Game Show based on the board game, hosted by Frank Nicotero on Hasbro-owned The Hub premiered on September 17, 2011, but was canceled in May 2012.

-The board game provide the following franchise tropes note :
+The board game provides the following franchise tropes note :

 - Boring, but Practical: The spinner.

-- Cherry Tapping: It's possible to be a doctor (the highest paying job in the game at $100,000) and live in a mobile home.
+- It's possible to be a doctor (the highest paying job in the game at $100,000) and live in a mobile home.
 Pretty embarrassing if your friend is a simple police officer and lives in a Victorian mansion. note

 - Extra Turn: After you land on one of the three "stop" squares (Career Choice, Get Married, Buy a House) and follow its instructions, you spin again immediately.